 During the on-site inspection, the DHS licensor will review all items on the Licensing Checklist.
 The licensor will also measure the child care spaces to determine capacity, observe the facility layout and condition, verify appropriate equipment and supplies, and review files and other documentation requirements that were not previously submitted in Phase I and Phase II.

 In an effort to promote a license holder’s success and ensure that the health and safety of children is maintained, expect to have multiple visits from a DHS licensor during the first year the child care center is licensed.
 These visits are an opportunity for DHS to engage more frequently with license holders and provide increased technical support and oversight.
-These visits are also an opportunity for the license holder and center staff to get more familiar with licensing requirements and ask questions to the licensor.
 The first licensing visit will be announced and will occur approximately three months from the time the license was issued.
 The DHS licensor will to contact the authorized agent to schedule the first licensing visit.
 The subsequent licensing visits in the first year will be unannounced.

-If information is received that a center is not following licensing requirements or alleged or suspected maltreatment of a child may be occurring in a licensed child care center, the Department of Human Services may assign a child care center licensor or maltreatment investigator to follow up on the report.
-Based on the information collected, DHS will determine if any action will be taken.
-For guidance on the responsibilities of child care providers as mandated reporters of child maltreatment, information is provided in the following resource guide.
+If information is received that a center is allegedly not following licensing requirements or alleged or suspected maltreatment of a child may be occurring in a licensed child care center, the Department of Human Services may assign a child care center licensor or maltreatment investigator to investigate.

 Child care centers can subscribe to receive important information, including legislative changes, by email.
 The information will be periodically sent from DHS Licensing.
 Do not reply to emails sent to you, as they will not be read or forwarded for handling.
 Your email address is used only to deliver the information you requested.